postmanlabs/labs-docs/src/pages/docs/administration/sso/azure-ad.md

 <img alt="Configure identity provider details in Postman" src="https://assets.postman.com/postman-docs/configure-identity-provider-details-v9.14.jpg"/>

-Open your Azure AD management portal in a new tab to continue configuring your SAML application:
+Open your Azure AD management portal in a new tab to continue configuring your SAML application.

 1. Go to **Enterprise applications** and select **+ New application**.
 2. Search for "Postman" and select the Postman app from the results > **Create**.
 Or, you can **+ Create your own application**.